American tourist found dead on Greek island; search ongoing for another U.S. traveler

 The American tourist was reported missing on Thursday.
 He had last been seen alive Tuesday at a cafe in the company of two female tourists who have since left the island, The Associated Press reported.

 According to Athens News Agency, he was at Mathraki for a holiday with a Greek-American friend, AFP reported.
-He has not been identified.
+No further details about the victim, including a name or hometown, were immediately available.

 Mathraki, with a population of just 100, is a heavily-wooded island covering 1.2 square miles.
 It is west of the better-known island of Corfu.